GabrielaFort/LLMOncoTreeApp/README.md

 # LLM OncoTree App

-Streamlit app and command-line utilities for running the LLM OncoTree classifier.
+Streamlit app for running the [LLM OncoTree classifier](https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master).

+The app accepts pathology reports (`.pdf`, `.txt`, `.docx`), OncoTree input JSON, Tempus v3.3+ JSON, and manual form entry.
+Report-style inputs are parsed with utilities from the sibling [`LLMPathReportParser`](https://github.com/GabrielaFort/LLMPathReportParser) repository before classification.

-This repository contains the app, classifier runner, benchmark script, OncoTree resources, and the Java classifier used by the app.
+This repository contains the app, classifier runner, OncoTree resources, and the Java classifier used by the app.
 Pathology report parsing is kept in the sibling `LLMPathReportParser` repository.

+A publicly-hosted version of the app is hosted at http://tanlab.utah.edu:8094/.
+This version is limited to Ollama cloud model use and requires an API key from Ollama to access cloud models.
+This version also has a batch submission limit of 10 files at a time.

+**Warning**: Do not upload any PHI/PII to cloud-hosted AI models.
+To run the application using local models, read the instructions below.

 ## Repository Layout